 The Gujarati bride wears two distinctive Gujarati sarees on her wedding day; the Panetar and Gharchola saree.
-The Panetar saree is gifted to bride by her uncle and is worn for the entire duration of the wedding ceremony and the bride changes into the Gharchola saree gifted to her by her in-laws soon after the ceremony.
+The Panetar saree is gifted to the bride by her uncle and is worn for the entire duration of the wedding ceremony and the bride changes into the Gharchola saree gifted to her by her in-laws soon after the ceremony.

-The jewelry is predominantly gold and features pieces like the Nath, mang tika, bajubandh, kamarbandh, choker necklaces and earrings.
+The jewelry is predominantly gold and features pieces like the Nath, mang tika, bajubandh, kamarbandh, choker necklaces, and earrings.

 11. Kashmiri Bridal Wear

 The “Pheran” which is a coat-like long sleeve garment is the traditional outfit of Kashmiri women.
 A Kashmiri bride will most often look her best in an embellished and embroidered version of the “Pheran” on her wedding day.